New MacBook Air

 New MacBook Air Features

-Rumors surrounding the new MacBook Air indicate it will take on many of the same design elements as the 24-inch iMac.
-However, it will also mimic some of the design choices made in the 2021 14-inch MacBook Pro and 16-inch MacBook Pro.
+Rumors surrounding the new MacBook Air indicated it would take on many of the same design elements as the 24-inch iMac.
+However, it ended up looking closer to the redesigned 14-inch MacBook Pro and 16-inch MacBook Pro.

-Analyst Ming-Chi Kuo expects the display to remain 13.3 inches and possibly use a mini-LED backlight.
+Analyst Ming-Chi Kuo expected the display to remain 13.3 inches and possibly use a mini-LED backlight.
 The technology is relatively new at Apple and is used in the 12.9-inch iPad Pro and 2021 MacBook Pros.
 While it wasn't included in the 2022 model, mini-LED could still arrive in the 15-inch MacBook Air.

 Using mini-LED instead of LED backlights enables more uniform lighting thanks to more dimming zones and light sources.
 It isn't quite as efficient as OLED, but it is much better than LED.